jason-weirather/pythologist/README.md

 ## Common tasks

-### Reading in a project in the form of InForm exports
+### Reading in a project composed of InForm exports

 ```python
 from pythologist_reader.formats.inform.sets import CellProjectInForm